Skip to main content

 In the following example, we will set up additional chances to win for anyone who has watched your stream for over 10 hours:

-Any of your community members who have watched the stream for your set hours will now have 2 chances to win the giveaway.
+Any of your community members who have watched the stream for your set hours will now be given additional chances to win the giveaway.

 Accepting Song Requests only from members of your Twitch community